chromice/ae/README.md

 ae::register('example', '/absolute/path/to/some/directory/');
 ```

-Now you can create that context, whenever you want æ to look for files in that directory:
+Now you can create that context whenever you want æ to look for files in that directory:

 ```php
 $context = new ae('example');